What if I am an executor or personal representative?

 What is a beneficiary?

-You are a beneficiary if you are either:
+A person is a beneficiary if they are either:

 - named in a will as someone who will receive assets or cash from the deceased’s estate; or